Custom Desktop

 }

-It is important to notice that usually it is prefered that the entire logic to instantiate a desktop and add windows / menus or other settings to be done via on_start method.
-From this point of view, the code from main becomes quite simple:
+It is important to note that it is usually preferable for the entire logic that instantiates a desktop and adds windows, menus, or other settings to run in the on_start method.
+From that point of view, the code in main becomes quite simple:

 fn main() -> Result<(), appcui::system::Error> {